neelsoumya/ml-unsupervised/README.md

 # ml-unsupervised

-This repository contains the materials for the course.
+This repository contains the materials for the course on applied unsupervised machine learning.

 **Course Developers**: see our [guidelines page](https://cambiotraining.github.io/quarto-course-template/materials.html) if contributing materials.